ausaccessfed/shibboleth-idp-installer/common-error.md

 --> Finished Dependency Resolution

-*** Error:*** Package: ansible-1.9.2-1.el7.noarch (epel)
+*** Error*** Package: ansible-1.9.2-1.el7.noarch (epel)

 Requires: python-jinja2
 You could try using --skip-broken to work around the problem You could try running: rpm -Va --nofiles –nodigest

-***Resolution:*** If you are using Redhat Satellite for your package management, you need to install the Redhat server-extras and server-optional channels.
+***Resolution:*** If you are using Red hat Satellite for your package management, you need to install the Red hat server-extras and server-optional channels.

-You can find the list of installed packages by running the command
+You can find the list of installed packages by running the following command

 ```
 rhn-channel --list